Vxrpenter/SCPToolsBot/README.md

 ---

 ## Star History
-Thank you a lot for starring in this repo.
+Thank you a lot for starring this repo.
 It is really helpful and makes me happy to work on this project.

 If you like this project, you may consider sharing it with others Either way, thank you really much [![Stargazers over time](https://starchart.cc/Vxrpenter/SCPToolsBot.svg?variant=adaptive)](https://starchart.cc/Vxrpenter/SCPToolsBot)